mickfuzz/dyne_docs/src/terminal/docs/39-python.md

 system-like functions in it.
 We call the *listdir* function to return a list of names of files in the current directory.
-We pass the directory name as a string (enclosed in single quotes); the single dot refers to the current directory.\
+We pass the directory name as a string (enclosed in single quotes); the single dot refers to the current directory.

-Let\'s try doing something with these files \-- here\'s a way to find all of the ".py" files in a directory.
+Let's try doing something with these files -- here's a way to find all of the ".py" files in a directory.

     >>> files = os.listdir('.')